ManideepDs/ManideepDs/README.md

 - 🌱 I’m currently learning Deep Learning and Artificial intelligence

+- 👯 I’m looking to collaborate on anlysis of data posted on Tidy Tuesday - a weekly data project in R

 <!--
 **ManideepDs/ManideepDs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.